-U.S., UK, France strike Syria in first coordinated action against Assad
+U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 The combined U.S., British and French assault involved more missiles, but appears to have struck more limited targets, than a similar strike Trump ordered a year ago in retaliation for an earlier suspected chemical weapons attack.
 Last year’s U.S. strike, which Washington said at the time would cripple Assad’s air forces and defenses, had effectively no impact on the war.

-Mattis said the United States conducted Saturday’s strikes with conclusive evidence that chlorine gas had been used in the April 7 attack in Syria.
+Mattis said the United States conducted the strikes with conclusive evidence that chlorine gas had been used in the April 7 attack in Syria.
 Evidence that the nerve agent sarin also was used was inconclusive, he said.

 Syria agreed in 2013 to give up its chemical weapons after a nerve gas attack killed hundreds of people in Douma.
 Damascus is still permitted to have chlorine for civilian use, although its use as a weapon is banned.
 Allegations of Assad’s chlorine use have been frequent during the war, although unlike nerve agents chlorine did not produce mass casualties as seen last week.